wiredmatt/flappy_ray/README.md

 > "Even Beethoven wrote his simphony in C" - Another random YouTube comment

 > "Nothing Better than C" - Linus Torvalds

+### Conclusions

+After playing around with this example and a lot of uncommited work regarding lighting and shadows, particles, resulting code and stuff alike, I've arrived at point where I think low level game dev is possible, achievable and worth the work... in the long run.
+I think everybody should start here before moving to a framework or an engine.

+My next steps will be a more batteries included framework.
+Check my list of options [here](https://github.com/wiredmatt/the-engineless-way).